borschik/borschik-server/README.md

 # borschik-server
-HTTP server to processes JS and CSS files with borschik on demand.
+HTTP server to processes JS and CSS files with [borschik](https://github.com/bem/borschik) on demand.

+This server is **for development use only**.

 ## Default behavour
 1. If file exists, response as is